spiral/docs/odm/basics.md

 ```

 #### Find and Working with Collection
-To find one or multiple document instances from desired collection, first of all we have to get associated instance of `Collecion`, as stated before we can do that using ODM component method `odmCollection` or via static function `find` of our User model.
+To find one or multiple document instances from desired collection, we have to first get the associated instance of `Collecion`.
+Then we can do this using the ODM component method `odmCollection` or via the static function `find` of our User model.

 ```php
 $collection = User::find();
 ```

-Class is built at top of MongoCollection and decorates some of it's functions, you are able to set or clarify selection query using methods `query` or `where`:
+Class is built at top of the MongoCollection and dictates some of it's functions.
+You are able to set or clarify the selection query using the methods `query` or `where`:

 ```php
 $collection = User::find()->where([